DecX-x/CharNameClassifier/README.md

 # CharNameClassifier

-This repository contains a Streamlit web app for name classification using a pre-trained Recurrent Neural Network (RNN) model.
+This repository contains a Streamlit web app for name classification using Recurrent Neural Network (RNN).
 The app predicts the likely origin of a given name based on its spelling.